sCrypt-Inc/scrypt-ts-by-example.github.io/src/pages/coin-toss/index.md

 ---
 title: Coin Toss
 version: 0.1.0
-description: Coin toss in scryptTS
+description: Coin toss in sCrypt
 ---

 Alice and Bob decide to flip a coin, but they have no physical coin or they want to do it over the Internet.
 They can achieve fair coin tossing by following protocol on Bitcoin.